utkarshs3000/linux/permissions.md

 &emsp;What the result means:

 &emsp;Why this matters for a SOC analyst:
+&emsp;Analysts secure sensitive files to maintain integrity and also to protect malicious files to be executed by a user.